 When Justice Fails: Wrongful Convictions in the U.S. Criminal Justice System

 Since 1989, nearly 3,500 people have been found to have been wrongfully convicted by our criminal legal system.
 Collectively, those exonerees have served nearly 32,000 years in prison for crimes they did not commit.
 For example, Jesse Johnson was convicted by a Salem, Oregon jury of a 1998 aggravated murder and sentenced to death.
-He walked out of prison last year—after 25 years on death row—when his lawyers found additional evidence that supported his innocence.
+He walked out of prison two years ago—after 25 years on death row—when his lawyers found additional evidence that supported his innocence.

 In this class, we will examine the causes and effects of wrongful convictions.
 We will consider such issues as: